EzioTheDeadPoet/AboutMe/HALLOFFAME.md

 ---
 title: Hall of Fame
-description: This Page is dedicated to honor all the people that have supported me and my projects in the past.
+description: This Page is dedicated to honoring all the people that have supported me and my projects in the past.
 ---
 <!-- markdownlint-disable MD025 -->
 # Hall of Fame